OTCv8/otclientv8/README.md

 ### Check out directory `tutorials` to see how activate and use new features

 ### There's github repo of tfs 1.3 with otclientv8 features: https://github.com/OTCv8/otclientv8-tfs
+### Old tools, like updater and tutorials has been moved to: https://github.com/OTCv8/otcv8-tools

 ## Quick Start for players